Configuring the Enterprise Router to Direct Traffic to the Cloud Firewall

 - Create route table er-RT2.

 Click Create Route Table.
-For more information, see Table 7.
+For details, see Table 7.

 Table 7 Route table parameters Parameter